keymapperorg/KeyMapper/docs/faq.md

 This is not an app designed for gaming.
 Please look elsewhere for help with this, such as YouTube tutorials or ask in [the discord server.](http://keymapper.club) Also note that use of 'jump bridging' or very fast attacks on Minecraft servers where it is not allowed has absolutely nothing to do with the developer and it is not endorsed or encouraged.
 Again, this is not an app optimised for playing mobile games.

-## "Key Mapper keeps randomly stopping/crashing/bugging/freezing"

-Please follow the following steps:

-- Turn off battery and memory optimisations in your device settings.
-This is especially important for Huawei and Xiaomi devices, and devices with 2GB of RAM or less.
-You can read about how to do this on your particular device at [dontkillmyapp.com](http://dontkillmyapp.com/)

-- Reboot your device
-This is important for everyone to do if you are experiencing an issue with the app stopping.
-You must try rebooting your device.
-It works most of the time.

-If you have tried BOTH steps and Key Mapper still stops working randomly, consider how you are using the app.
-If you have low-end hardware, and are playing a game while using repeating key maps, it's probably not a bug.
-It's probably just too much for your device.
-If you think you are using Key Mapper in a reasonable way and still experience random crashes, ask about it in [the discord server.](http://keymapper.club)

 ## "Can I use the app on Chromebook?"

 Not all features work on Chromebook.
 The app is not supported on Chromebook.